eric-spoerner/rideshare-analysis/README.md

 * *Hire more drivers in rural areas.*  Average wages per driver per rural city are highly variable, but on average higher than other city types.
 Consider promoting this fact in advertising campaigns targeted to potential rural drivers.

 * *Further analysis of disparate causes/patterns among rural rides.*

     * What is the cause of the higher variability in average fare per city in rural areas?
 Root cause identification may help better understand rural city market.
     * Are the typical rides *inter*city rides or *intra*city rides?
 Analyzing location data for start and end of the ride would help further contextualize disparities between urban and rural modes.
     * Consider this a different sort of marketing campaign for individual riders.
 Ridesharing is often perceived as an option for short trips specifically, but in low-density areas can provide a vital intercity transit option.

 * *Consider supply/demand curve in urban areas.*  Driver volume is significantly higher in urban areas, resulting in lower fares on average for each individual driver.
 Does this impact overall wages per driver?
 Does this impact rider experience?

-* *Additional data harvesting* -- Pursue other data opportunities to further understand market dynamics, and attempt to answer the following questions:
+* *Additional data harvesting.*  Pursue other data opportunities to further understand market dynamics, and attempt to answer the following questions:
     * How long is each trip, both in distance and time?
     * How many rides per day/week are being performed per driver?
     * How does the number of drivers change over time?
 How is this impacted by the fares they receive?
-    * Per capita population analysis -- Integrate other information about specific cities to understand if there are too many/few drivers.
+    * Per capita population analysis: How does the amoutn of drivers per person in a given city affect fares and ride frequency?
     * How does ride frequency and fare size change with availability of other with availability of other transit options in a given city?